-In android, Service is a component which keep an app running in the background to perform long running operations based on our requirements.
+In android, Service is a component that keeps an app running in the background to perform long-running operations based on our requirements.
 For Service, we don’t have any user interface and it will run the apps in background like play music in background when the user in different app.

 We have two types of services available in android, those are